AuslinD/Computing-EnvJustice/README.md

 ```

 ## filter2022.py
 This file plots specifically the 2022 energy generation data of each state from the EIA on a choropleth map.
-It also generates a csv file with the data and saves it.
+It also generates a csv file with the data and saves it as 'filtered_generation_2022.csv'.

 ### Necessary files
  - annual_generation_state.xlsx
- - filtered_generation_2022.csv
+ - filter2022.py

 ### Dependencies